axelarnetwork/axelar-examples/examples/amplifier/README.md

 There are two endpoints that can be used for generic commands and events:

 1. `broadcast` -- Sends a command to get executed as a wasm message on the network
+2. `get-receipt` -- Returns the receipt given a receipt-id for a sent message
-1. `subscribe-to-wasm-events` -- Subscribes to all wasm events emitted on the network
+3. `subscribe-to-wasm-events` -- Subscribes to all wasm events emitted on the network

 ### `broadcast`